 - There is no tray for dry food

 The Outdoor Recreation Company of America, alias ORCA, alias the most mirrored company to Yeti, prides itself for creating great American products for the outdoor enthusiast, and are a great cooler alternative.
 Now, whether their American-made promo holds any effect is purely up to preference.
-What makes the 40 quart caliber cooler a twin of its Yeti counterpart?
+What makes the 40 quart caliber ORCA coolers come so close to their Yeti counterpart?
 The two coolers side to side will only cause confusion because of their brand signs.
 The latches are the same T-Rex shape.
 The handles have similar flexible structure.
 And, even their price fluctuates on the same range.
 Of course, keeping up with the trend of providing your beers a better alternative for a cooled cave than the Yeti, the ORCG040 has climbed the top of the ladder for ice retention.
 If your idea for a hunting trip reaches its summit at fortnight, then this 40 quart treasure box will surely last the while.
 With such similar features, ORCA coolers surely stand their ground against Yeti coolers.

 What do we like about it: